Amsterdam/panorama-textures/DOCKER-README.md

 Then select the panorama image in the [interface](https://data.amsterdam.nl/data/panorama/TMX7316010203-001187_pano_0000_001503/?center=52.3728418%2C4.893152&heading=48.97997622076379&lagen=pano%3A1&locatie=52.3728418022451%2C4.89315196317801&pitch=0.3190651159979569&zoom=14)
 The pano_id can be copied from the URL.

-    positional arguments:
-      pano_id               Id of the panorama to project on a plane left                  comma-separated x,y in RD: left bottom point of the plane to project on
-      right                 comma-separated x,y in RD: right bottom point of the plane to project on
-      filename              output filename

-    optional arguments:
-      -h, --help            show this help message and exit --resolution RESOLUTION
-                            Resolution in pixels per meter (defaults to 10) --height HEIGHT       Height of the facade in meters (defaults to 30)

 The final command may look something like this:

     docker run -v `pwd`/texture_output:/app/textmap_output local/panorama-texture python texture_line.py \